14K (triad): History

+After the Chinese Civil War ended in the victory of the Communists in 1949, a defeated Kuomintang army fled in early 1950 from Yunnan province into Burma, a state which then as now has a weak government that does not exercise control over all of its territory.
+In the part of Burma controlled by the Kuomintang adjuring Yunnan became a center of growing opium.
+The 14K became the main distributors of the opium grown by their allies in Burma, shipping the opium to Europe and North America, becoming the pioneers in establishing the smuggling networks in the "Golden Triangle" in Southeast Asia.

 Compared with other triad societies, the 14K is one of the largest and most violent Hong Kong-based triad societies, and its members appear to be more loosely connected.
-14K factional violence is out of control because no dragonhead is able to govern all factions of 14K worldwide.
+14K factional violence is out of control, because no dragonhead is able to govern all factions of 14K worldwide.

-While Hong Kong's 14K triad gang dominates its traditional areas of operation and has expanded far beyond the former British colony, its focus remains Sinocentric.
-Hong Kong triads, including the 14K, have also expanded their activities in mainland China; a key motivation for members to cross into China is to avoid police security and anti-gang crackdowns in Hong Kong.
+While Hong Kong's 14K triad gang dominates its traditional areas of operation and has expanded far beyond the region, its focus remains China-centric.
+Hong Kong triads, including the 14K, have expanded their activities in mainland China.
+A key motivation for members to cross into China is to avoid police security and anti-gang crackdowns in Hong Kong.

-During the 1956 riots, the 14K Triad confronted the colonial government at the time.
+During the 1956 riots, the 14K confronted the colonial government at the time.
 The riot caused 60 deaths and over 400 hospitalizations.
-After the riot, the colonial government would then arrest over 10,000 14K members with 600 of them being deported to Taiwan.
-The government would then create the Triad Societies Bureau in order to assist law enforcement in combating triad activities.
+After the riot, the colonial government arrested over 10,000 14K members, with 600 of them being deported to Taiwan.
+The government then created the Triad Societies Bureau, in order to assist law enforcement in combating triad activities.